isabella232/dynamic-media-classic.en-1/help/administration-setup.md

 If you have many users, you can limit the size of the list by selecting the Max List Size menu and choosing a number.

-### Linking an IMS user identity to a Scene7 IPS user account {#linking-an-ims-user-identity-to-a-scene-ips-user-account}
+### Linking an IMS user identity to a Dynamic Media Classic IPS user account {#linking-an-ims-user-identity-to-a-scene-ips-user-account}

-You can link an Adobe IMS user identity to a Scene7 IPS user account so you can use SSO (Single Sign On) to log on and launch Scene7 Publishing System from within Adobe Marketing Cloud.
+You can link an Adobe IMS user identity to a Dynamic Media Classic IPS user account so you can use SSO (Single Sign On) to log on and launch Scene7 Publishing System from within Adobe Marketing Cloud.

 1. Adobe should already have setup your account with an Adobe Marketing Cloud organization and linked it to your Scene7 Publishing System product context.
 If this setup is not yet done or you are unsure if it has been done, contact Adobe Customer Care.

-   When the setup is complete, you can can log on to Adobe Marketing Cloud and link your Adobe Marketing Cloud identity to your Scene7 user account by doing the following.
+   When the setup is complete, you can can log on to Adobe Marketing Cloud and link your Adobe Marketing Cloud identity to your Dynamic Media Classic user account by doing the following.

 1. In Adobe Marketing Cloud, navigate to your account settings.
 1. Click **Manage Organizations**.